gtrak/garytrakhman.com/blog/src/content/blog/2023-02-21-robust-risk-reduction-1.md

 <img class="mx-auto" src="https://imgs.xkcd.com/comics/standards.png" />

-How many of those prototypes can your team realistically maintain at a production-ready level?
+#### How many of those prototypes can your team realistically maintain in production?

 The answer is that you probably can't maintain many one-offs, especially if they're written by just one or two people in a different toolchain.

-How many prototypes have you worked on and delivered, and subsequently thrown away?
+#### How many prototypes have you worked on and delivered, and subsequently thrown away?

 Again, the answer is probably not that many.
 Working code is likely to stick around, so there should be a plan and bandwidth to integrate it into the existing system.
 It can be tough to advocate for migration